taocpp/json/README.md

 JSON libraries for C++ can be classified according to certain properties and characteristics.

 1. Libraries with a value-generic in-memory representation based on standard containers that can easily read, write and modify any JSON value.
-The use of standard string and container classes allows for familiar APIs that give access to standard algorithms and easy manipulation of in-memory values.
-2. Libraries with a value-generic library-specific highly optimised in-memory representation that can easily read and write any JSON value.
-These libraries trade the simplicity, flexibility and easy manipulation of the standard containers for an increase in read and write performance.
+2. Libraries with a value-generic library-specific optimised in-memory representation that can easily and very quickly read and write any JSON value, but compromise on easy manipulation of in-memory values.
-3. Libraries that directly use normal C++ data types as value-specific targets for reading and writing specific corresponding JSON values.
-Here the possibility of handling arbitrary JSON values is traded for the speed and type-safety of directly working with the target data types.
+3. Libraries that directly use normal C++ data types as value-specific targets to very quickly read and write corresponding JSON values in a type-safe manner.

-This library is of both the first *and* third kind, and supports a hybrid model where the C++ JSON value contains pointers to arbitrary C++ data types as sub-values.
+This library is of both the first *and* the third kind, and supports a hybrid model where the C++ JSON value contains pointers to arbitrary C++ data types as sub-values.

 It employs the [Events interface](https://github.com/taocpp/json/blob/master/doc/Events-Interface.md) as universal adapter within the library (and as bridge to other libraries), and the traits mechanism to allow for seamless integration of, and conversion from and to, user-defined C++ data types.

 ## License